Fluoxetine (By mouth)

 Capsule, Delayed Release Capsule, Liquid, Tablet

 - You may need to take this medicine for a month or longer before you feel better.
-If you feel that the medicine is not working well, do not take more than your normal dose.
-Tell your doctor.
+If you feel that the medicine is not working well, tell your doctor right away.
+Do not take more than your normal dose.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Delayed-release capsule: Swallow whole.
-Do not crush, break, or chew the capsule.
+Do not crush, break, or chew it.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Every day dose (Prozac® or Sarafem®): If you miss a dose or forget to take your medicine, take it as soon as you can.
 If it is almost time for your next dose, wait until then to take the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.